Big and Tall Fit Guide

 A well-made thermal is designed with your proportions in mind from the start.
 It accounts for broader shoulders, a larger torso, and longer arms.
 When you’re shopping, it pays to look past the marketing claims and focus on the specific features that guarantee a comfortable, lasting fit.
 Knowing what to look for will help you spot the quality pieces and avoid the frustration of a shirt that shrinks, stretches, or just feels off.
 Think of it as building a checklist for quality, so every thermal you buy is one you’ll actually want to wear.

-Sleeves That Actually Fit
+Finding Sleeves That Actually Fit Your Arms

 One of the most common complaints from big and tall men is sleeves that are too short or too tight.
 A thermal is supposed to keep you warm, but that’s hard to do when your wrists are constantly exposed to the cold.
 When a shirt is just a scaled-up version of a smaller size, the sleeves often don’t get the extra length they need.
 Look for brands that specifically mention designing for larger frames, with sleeves that accommodate broader shoulders and longer arms.
 The armholes should be generous enough that you don’t feel constricted, and the cuffs should sit right at your wrist, even when you raise your arms.

-The Right Length to Prevent Ride-Up
+Getting the Right Length to Prevent Ride-Up

 A thermal that constantly rides up is more than just annoying—it’s uncomfortable.
 The best big and tall thermals are built with extra length to prevent this.
 But it’s not just about adding a few inches to the bottom; a truly great fit comes from a shirt that is properly proportioned for taller frames.
 This ensures the shirt stays tucked in and covers you completely, whether you’re bending down or reaching up.
 You shouldn’t have to constantly pull your shirt down.
 A well-designed thermal gives you the confidence that it will stay put all day long, providing consistent warmth and coverage where you need it.